ekhtan/INSTAGRESS_project/README.md

 Instagress = **Insta**ntaneous intro**gress**ion

-Experiments were performed by Soichi Inagaki.

-We received nine DNA samples with unique IDs FRAG01448-FRAG01456.
+Nine DNA samples with unique IDs FRAG01448-FRAG01456 were processed.

 PCR-libraries were made using KAPA Hyper kit and 150PE sequencing performed on HiSeq4000 by QB3.